MicahElliott/captain/README.md

 Suppose you have even higher personal standards than the rest of your team.
 E.g., you have OCD about line length.
-You can ensure that all of *your* commits conform by creating another local-only `.capt/local.sh` control file as:.
+You can ensure that all of *your* commits conform by creating another local-only `.capt/local.sh` control file:

 ``` shell
 pre_commit=( 'line-length-nazi: check-line-length' ... other-custom-checkers... )
 ```

-Then you should add `.capt/local.sh` to the `.gitignore`.
+Then you should add `.capt/local.sh` to your `.gitignore` file.

-## Sample run
+## Sample Run

 Rather than a live demo, here's an example of a `pre-commit` run (doesn't correspond to checks shown above).
 This shows a couple of team-shared checks